TehWeifu/CovidProject/README.md

 1. Install python 3.11.5
 2. (optional) Create a virtual environment
 3. Install the required libraries by running `pip install -r requirements.txt` and setting the environment variables
-4. Run both setup scripts: `python utils/setup.py` and `python utils/country&CityGenerator.py`
+4. Run both setup scripts:
+    - Generate directory structure: `python utils/setup.py`
+    - Generate sample country and city data: `python utils/country&CityGenerator.py`

 ## Running the project

 To run the project, run the `main.py` file.
-The script needs the date to process as cmd argument in YYYYMMDD format.
+It has two execution modes:

+- Single date: pass a single date (YYYYMMDD) as argument.
 Example: `python main.py 20220101`
+- Range of dates: pass a start date and an end date (YYYYMMDD) as arguments.
+Example: `python main.py 20220101 20220131`

 The script acts as an orchestrator and will run the following steps:

 1. Fetch the data from the API